the-sink/roblox-reuploader/README.md

 **Make sure you have the quota available to upload all of the audio.** Another change as a result of this is that audio uploads are now free - but every user has a monthly quota that is dependent on a few factors (such as whether you are ID verified).
 You can check your quota by visiting the audio upload page on the website.
 The plugin will display the **maximum** total number of assets it intends to upload on-screen and will require you to confirm this.
 Keep in mind, this number is not *neccesarily* the final amount of assets that will be uploaded, as it keeps a running list of all of the assets it has previously uploaded (these are used instead of uploading duplicates).
 Invalid/copyrighted assets and HTTP errors can affect this as well, of course.

+**Known issue:** The server script currently saves a list of all files it has migrated to `uploaded_id_list.json`.
+This file **does not** record what profile these assets have been uploaded to (i.e. if it was uploaded to your profile, or a specific group you're in if editing a group game).
+This means, for example, if you used this tool in a game on your profile to migrate audio that *also* exists in a group game you are about to migrate, the **already re-uploaded files** that have been uploaded to your account will be used on the group game, thus failing to meet the new permissions checks being imposed on March 22nd.
+This will be fixed soon.

 # How to use

 Keep in mind, this tool has only been tested on Windows 10 so far.